List of birds of Pakistan

+Blue-throated barbet in the Margalla Hills.

 This is a list of the bird species recorded in Pakistan.
 The avifauna of Pakistan include a total of 793 species.
 The chukar (Alectoris chukar) is the official national bird of Pakistan, and the shaheen falcon is the symbolic icon of the Pakistan Air Force and Pakistan Avicultural Foundation, one bird is endemic.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) generally follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for Pakistan.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.